| Early Drinking Onset Increases Lifetime Injury Risk

 in 1998 that early drinking onset is associated with increased lifetime risk for

+the clinical disorders alcohol dependence (alcoholism) and alcohol abuse.
 Finding the reasons for these associations is a focus of continuing NIAAA

 research.
 "What is clear now--and grows clearer with each new scientific